janiker/Kerner_et_al-2024-Method_comparison_insect_monitoring/README.md

     * Markdown documents used to code the data analysis (Models.Rmd) and figures (Figures.Rmd)

 3. __text__:
-    * __figures__ figures from the main text are saved here when running the Markdown script
+    * 'figures': figures from the main text are saved here when running the Markdown script
-    * __supplementary__ figures from the supplement are saved here when running the Markdown script
+    * 'supplementary': figures from the supplement are saved here when running the Markdown script

 ***